Skip to main content

 The prepayment penalty

-The prepayment penalty only applies to SBA 7(a) loans with an original maturity of 15 years or longer.
+Per SBA SOP 50 10 §5.6.3 (Prepayment Penalties), the penalty applies only to loans with an original maturity of 15 years or longer.
 Shorter-term working capital and equipment loans are not subject to it.
-For those long-maturity loans (most often real-estate-component 7(a)s), the penalty follows a 5%/3%/1% schedule:
+For those long-maturity loans (most often real-estate-component 7(a)s), the penalty schedule is:

 The penalty is on the prepaid principal, not the entire outstanding balance.
 If you have a $900,000 balance and make a $100,000 lump-sum principal payment in year 1, the penalty applies to the $100,000 you prepaid, not the $900,000 remaining.
 Partial prepayments trigger a pro-rata penalty.
 Most online calculators either ignore this fee entirely or misapply it to the full balance.
 On a $750,000 prepayment in year 1, the difference between those two calculations is $37,500 versus the correct answer of 5% × the actual prepaid amount.